viktor-evdokimov/tidewave_phoenix/pages/editors/zed.md

 And you are good to go!
 Now Zed will list all tools from Tidewave available.
 If your application uses a SQL database, you can verify it all works by asking it to run `SELECT 1` as database query.
+If you want to manage your installation, you can click on the same `⋯` icon and then on "Settings".